So you're a local business.

 Otherwise, if you do find yourself settling down in a space or building long-term, make sure you include the number of your suite/office so people can easily make their way directly to you.

-For Open Hours have the time, from start to finish, in which your service is available to customers.
+For Open Hours, including the time from start to finish, in which your service is available to customers.

 If you are a Service Are Business (SAB) business model, be sure to have your office location always hidden to the public.
 This way you can focus on being out and working more.